-In the previous lesson, you activated the discovery pattern that discovered the networks that fell within the IP address range you defined in Lesson 2.
+In the previous lesson, you activated the discovery pattern that discovered the networks that fell within the IP address range you define in this lesson.
 To see the discovered network CIs, you need to define a TQL query that retrieves the specified network CIs from the CMDB.